SorinoSSK/VFlowTech-Doc/content/apps/data-insights/data-insights/index.md

 Click on this icon to launch the Data Insights app.
 The Data Insights app will open, and default tab is the `Home` tab, as in the image below.

 {{< img-simple src="data-insights-home.png" alt="Data Insights home" class="border-0 rounded-circle" >}}

+In the Data Insights app, there is a sidebar menu with the following icon.

+{{< img-simple src="data-insights-menu.png" alt="Data Insights menu" class="border-0 rounded-circle" >}}